Primary/Secondary Piping Tutorial

 <

 This drawing shows a device called a hydraulic separator.
-It will take the place of closely spaced tees and common pipe.
-The advantage of the hydraulic separator is it will offer air elimination and possible dirt elimination on the bottom (not shown) along with hydraulic separation.
+It will replace closely spaced tees and common pipe.
+The advantage of the hydraulic separator is that it provides air elimination and, potentially, bottom-dirt elimination (not shown), in addition to hydraulic separation.

 Drawing 6

-The first rule when installing close spaced tees is they must be mounted end to end.
-If piping the boiler with close spaced tees the system flow must travel through the run of the tees, (see drawing 4), not the boiler water.
+The first rule when installing close-spaced tees is that they must be mounted end to end.
+If piping the boiler with close-spaced tees, the system flow must travel through the run of the tees (see drawing 4), not the boiler water.
 Boiler water should flow in and out of the bull or branch of the tees.
-If using close spaced tees on a primary loop, it is important to follow these measurements.
+If using close-spaced tees on a primary loop, it is essential to follow these measurements.
 The boiler or heating zones can be piped as secondary piping and would follow the distance between the closely spaced tees.
 The most confusing is the distance between the closely spaced tees.
-You need to follow 4 x the diameter of the primary pipe rule.
+You need to follow the 4 x the diameter of the primary pipe rule.
 It does not mean you have a choice somewhere between 4 x dia. and 12".
 It means you follow rule one, if the result exceeds 12" you apply rule # 2, Do not exceed 12".
 For example, 4 x 2" pipe is 8", this is the maximum distance between the tees.
 Four times 3" pipe is 12" maximum.
 Four times 4" pipe is 16" you cannot exceed 12".
 Never put anything between the tees.
-This will create a larger pressure drop between the tees and create ghost flows.
-The best idea for the tees is as close as you can get them all the time on any given pipe size.
+This will create a larger pressure drop between the tees, leading to ghost flows.
+The best idea for the tees is to keep them as close as possible.
 The minimum distance between multiple sets of closely spaced tees is 8 - 12 pipe diameters.

 Flow in the Tees

-The second rule is all the water in the piping starts to move at the same time.
-Look at the drawings below and look at the difference in flow rates between the tees.
+The second rule is that all the water in the piping starts to move at the same time.
+Examine the drawings below and note the difference in flow rates between the tees.
 Pay special attention to the last drawing #9.

 Drawing 7

-In this first example the primary loop is moving 10 GPM.
-When the secondary loop circulator starts all the water starts to move at the same time in the secondary loop.
-It steals 5 gpm from the primary loop and the other 5 gallons continue between the tees.
-In the second tee the two 5 GPM flows join, and the flow continues in the primary loop at 10 gpm.
-The primary circulator had no clue this even happened as it did not affect the flow in the primary loop.
-It does not know the secondary circulator is even there much less any flow happening in the secondary loop.
-The only thing going on with the primary circulator is it is getting 10 GPM and is discharging 10 GPM into the loop.
+In this first example, the primary loop is moving 10 GPM.
+When the secondary loop circulator starts, all the water in the secondary loop begins to move simultaneously.
+It steals five gallons per minute from the primary loop, and the other five gallons continue between the tees.
+On the second tee, the two 5 GPM flows join, and the flow continues in the primary loop at 10 GPM.
+The primary circulator was unaware of this event because it did not affect flow in the primary loop.
+It is unaware that the secondary circulator is even present, let alone that any flow is occurring in the secondary loop.
+The primary circulator is operating at 10 GPM, discharging the same volume into the loop.

 Drawing 8

-In this example the secondary circulator is pumping the secondary loop at 10 GPM.
-The flow in the secondary and primary are equal.
-As the 10 gpm enters the tee all 10 gallons passes out the branch and there is technically no flow between the tees.
-When the flow enters the return tee all the water goes to the right and there is 10 gpm flow in the primary loop to the primary circulator.
+In this example, the secondary circulator is pumping the secondary loop at 10 GPM.
+The flow in the secondary and primary is equal.
+As the 10 gpm enters the tee, all 10 gallons pass out the branch, and there is technically no flow between the tees.
+When the flow enters the return tee, all the water flows to the right, and a 10 gpm flow is maintained in the primary loop to the primary circulator.

 Drawing 9

-In this example it is important to remember the two rules.
-What enters a tee exits a tee and all the water in the piping moves at the same time.
-The primary loop is moving 10 GPM.
+In this example, it is important to remember the two rules.
+What enters a tee exits a tee, and all the water in the piping moves simultaneously.
+The primary loop is operating at a flow rate of 10 GPM.
 The secondary will move more than the primary loop.
 It wants to move 12 GPM.
-As 10 GPM enters the tee from the left and the circulator starts it takes all 10 GPM the primary loop circulator will supply.
-As the secondary circulator starts all the water in that piping moves at the same time so it dumps 12 GPM into the tee on the primary loop.
-The primary loop circulator takes away 10 GPM of the 12 GPM leaving 2 GPM to reverse flow between the tees and mix with the 10 GPM entering the tee from the primary circulator thus giving us the 12 GPM flow needed on the secondary loop.
-If this is designed this way it is a good thing.
-Unfortunately, this happens by accident more than design.
-If not part of the design the temperature in the secondary loop has a hard time getting hot enough to satisfy the load.
-In most cases the temperature of the water entering the pipe will be the same temperature of the water between the tees.
-If this is not so you have reverse flow.
-The reverse flow would take place in the radiant low temperature zone.
+As 10 GPM enters the tee from the left and the circulator starts, it takes all 10 GPM that the primary loop circulator will supply.
+As the secondary circulator starts, all the water in the piping moves simultaneously, dumping 12 GPM into the tee on the primary loop.
+The primary/loop circulator removes 10 GPM of the 12 GPM, leaving 2 GPM to reverse flow between the tees and mix with the 10 GPM entering the tee from the primary circulator, thus providing the 12 GPM flow needed on the secondary loop.
+If this is designed this way, it is a good thing.
+Unfortunately, this happens by accident more than by design.
+If not part of the design, the secondary loop struggles to reach a sufficient temperature to meet the load.
+In most cases, the water entering the pipe will have the same temperature as the water between the tees.
+If this is not the case, you have a reverse flow.
+The reverse flow would take place in the radiant low-temperature zone.
 Pay attention to the arrows.

 Drawing 10

-You may, at times see something like this.
-All the supply temperatures in the crossover pipes will all be the same as we see in the manifold piping in Drawing #4.
-This will allow enough backward flow between the tees to blend the secondary water temperature down to where it needs to be.
+You may, at times, see something like this.
+All supply temperatures in the crossover pipes will match those in the manifold piping shown in Drawing #4.
+This will allow sufficient backward flow between the tees to blend the secondary water temperature down to the desired level.
 This will not affect the flow on the crossover pipe.
 The flow between the tees may be greater than the flow into and away from the tees.
 This will normally be used in what we call crossover piping or Primary/Secondary Parallel piping.
-This is normally used when one circulator is larger, moving more water and sized for higher head than the other circulators.
+This is normally used when one circulator is larger, moving more water, and is sized for a higher head than the other circulators.

-When the need for a higher head pump is needed and this was piped on a manifold as shorn in drawing #4 the larger could pull water through the smaller zones or reduce the flow through the zones with smaller circulators.
+When the need for a higher head pump is needed, and this was piped on a manifold as shown in drawing #4, the larger could pull water through the smaller zones or reduce the flow through the zones with smaller circulators.